What it is

 Relationship to OpenClaw

 Portarium is the governance layer.
 OpenClaw is the agent runtime.
-Portarium validates what OpenClaw does before it reaches production systems.
+The goal is for Portarium to validate what OpenClaw proposes before it reaches production systems.